-Qualified Disability Expenses Include:
+Qualified Disability Expenses Include: Among other things, the ABLE accounts could cover:

-- Education Tuition for preschool thru post-secondary education, books, supplies, and educational materials related to such education, tutors, and special education services. - Housing Expenses for a primary residence, including rent, purchase of a primary residence or an interest in a primary residence, mortgage payments, home improvements and modifications, maintenance and repairs, real property taxes, and utility charges. - Transportation Expenses for transportation, including the use of mass transit, the purchase or modification of vehicles, and moving expenses. - Employment Support Expenses related to obtaining and maintaining employment, including job-related training, assistive technology, and personal assistance supports. - Health and Wellness Expenses for health and wellness, including premiums for health insurance, mental health, medical, vision, and dental expenses, habilitation and rehabilitation services, durable medical equipment, therapy, respite care, long term services and supports, nutritional management, communication services and devices, adaptive equipment, assistive technology, and personal assistance.
+- Education Tuition for preschool thru post-secondary education, books, supplies, and educational materials related to such education, tutors, and special education services. - Housing Expenses for a primary residence, including rent, purchase of a primary residence or an interest in a primary residence, mortgage payments, home improvements and modifications, maintenance and repairs, real property taxes, and utility charges. - Transportation Expenses for transportation, including the use of mass transit, the purchase or modification of vehicles, and moving expenses.

-• Miscellaneous Expenses - Financial management and administrative services, legal fees, expenses for oversight, monitoring, and funeral and burial expenses.
+- Employment Support Expenses related to obtaining and maintaining employment, including job-related training, assistive technology, and personal assistance supports. - Health and Wellness Expenses for health and wellness, including premiums for health insurance, mental health, medical, vision, and dental expenses, habilitation and rehabilitation services, durable medical equipment, therapy, respite care, long term services and supports, nutritional management, communication services and devices, adaptive equipment, assistive technology, and personal assistance. - Assistive Technology and Personal Support Expenses for assistive technology and personal support with respect to any of the above. - Miscellaneous Expenses Financial management and administrative services, legal fees, expenses for oversight, monitoring, and funeral and burial expenses.